yizhang82/yizhang82.github.io/_posts/2019-06-19-hacking-mysql-overview.md

 sudo apt install libssl-dev libzstd-dev libncurses5-dev libreadline-dev bison pkg-config
 ```

 > All my instructions below are tested on a Azure Linux Ubuntu 18.04 VM and on a MacBook Pro 2018.
 They may vary slightly due to your configuration/distribution if you are on a unix/linux system.
-Getting it to work on Windows wasn't too bad either, if I remember correctly.
+Getting it to work on Windows requires installing [OpenSSL binaries](http://slproweb.com/products/Win32OpenSSL.html) and [GNU Bison](http://gnuwin32.sourceforge.net/packages/bison.htm).
+Fortunately in most cases MySQL is pretty good about telling you exactly what is missing and where to download them.

 Now let's create a `debug` directory to store all our build files, and start the debug build: